|CookieConsent||https://www.clc-uk.org/||Stores the user's cookie consent state for the current domain||1 Year||HTTP|

 Without Delay: in normal circumstances, either on the same day, or on the next working day.

-Working Day: any day from Monday to Friday (inclusive) that is not Christmas Day, Good Friday, or a statutory Bank Holiday, other expressions shall, except where otherwise stated, have the meanings given to them by the 1985 Act.
+Working Day: any day from Monday to Friday (inclusive) which is not Christmas Day, Good Friday or a statutory bank holiday other expressions shall, except where otherwise stated, have the meanings given to them by the 1985 Act, the 1990 Act and the 2007 Act unless the contrary intention appears, words importing the masculine gender include the feminine, words in the singular include the plural and words in the plural include the singular